mikkel-sc/workshop-ai-coding-oct-2025/README.md

 ![Tasks page updated](images/task-assigned.jpg)

-Go to `http://localhost:5173/tasks` and assign a user to one oe more tasks - you can now look at `ProtectionSociety/db.json`, and you should see the data including assigned users.
+Go to [http://localhost:5173/tasks](http://localhost:5173/tasks) and assign a user to one or more tasks - you can now look at `ProtectionSociety/db.json`, and you should see the data including assigned users.

 This concludes part 3, well done!